Table of Contents

 Some scientific evidence supports the claim that fenugreek increases testosterone instead of estrogen in the body.
 It contains steroid-like compounds known as furostanolic saponins, which are considered to increase testosterone production.
 Multiple studies have pointed to this conclusion.

-For instance, an 8-week study involving 49 athletic men observed that administrating the men with 500mg of fenugreek supplement daily increased testosterone levels and greatly enhanced strength and body fat compared to a placebo group.
+For instance, an 8-week involving 49 athletic men observed that administrating the men with 500mg of fenugreek supplement daily increased testosterone levels and greatly enhanced strength and body fat compared to a placebo group.

-While another 12-week study in 50 men concluded that those who took a daily 500mg fenugreek supplement experienced significant improvements in their testosterone levels.
+While another 12-week in 50 men concluded that those who took a daily 500mg fenugreek supplement experienced significant improvements in their testosterone levels.
 The study also observed that the fenugreek supplement group experienced improvements in libido, energy, mood, and sperm count.

-But it is essential to note that some of these studies may have a biased result as they were sponsored by companies that owned or invested in fenugreek products.
-Moreover, some studies have also finalized that treatment with fenugreek does not raise testosterone, which emphasizes the necessity for further research.
+But it is essential to note that some of these may have a biased result as they were sponsored by companies that owned or invested in fenugreek products.
+Moreover, some have also finalized that treatment with fenugreek does not raise testosterone, which emphasizes the necessity for further research.

 Does White peony root contain Estrogen?